c-lonas/astro-timeless-devlog/tech/src/pages/posts/000-starting-somewhere.md

 Reasons for using Unreal
 - Mostly just wanting to try something different than Unity
 - For visual scripting, Blueprints is native to Unreal whereas Bolt is tacked onto Unity
-- For traditional scripting, I've worked a little with C# in the past and I think picking up a little C++ sounds fun
+- For traditional scripting, I've worked a little with C# in the past with Unity and I think picking up a little C++ sounds fun

 <br>